Sigurd Pedersen

 He was elected to the Norwegian Parliament from the Market towns of Hedmark and Oppland counties in 1950, and was re-elected on two occasions.
 He had previously served in the position of deputy representative during the terms 1928–1930 and 1934–1936.

-Pedersen was a member of Vang municipality council in 1925.
-He then held various positions in Hamar city council, serving as mayor in 1933 and 1934–1935.
+Pedersen was a member of the municipal council of Vang Municipality in 1925.
+He later held various positions on the municipal council of Hamar Municipality, serving as mayor there from 1933–1935.
 In 1935 he became burgomaster of Hamar, a position which was later renamed to rådmann, which he held to 1963.